 Unpaid wages can add up quickly — amounting to a substantial amount of money for an employee.
 To determine how much you are owed, take your regular pay rate and multiply it by 1.5.
 Once you have that number, multiply it by the number of hours you worked above 40 per week.

-Click here for more information regarding overtime pay calculations.
+Check out our overtime payment calculator for more information.
 Please note there are several alternative ways to compute the overtime premium due to you if you are not paid by the hour, for example, but by the piece or the job, and other nuances which experienced counsel will review with you if you do not fit into the typical hourly-paid payroll structure.

 2. Are Salaried Employees Eligible for Overtime?